RobbingSpree/HLMSH-Novel/character details/Debug Nolastnam.md

 - forgets long term plans when they stop actively working on them
 - agrees to things in the heat of the moment
 - ends up trapping herself when her past is discussed as she both wants to share and is scared to
-- is very aware of the personas she puts on with people and that almost every encounter is fake due to not barong her true self
+- is very aware of the personas she puts on with people and that almost every encounter is fake due to not bareing her true self

 starting point of the story: crushing on coworker, frivolously spending time learning new skills they don't need